skrattaren/apf.rst/apf.rst

 The Dark Side Of The Sun
 ~~~~~~~~~~~~~~~~~~~~~~~~

-- Just as "Strata_" borrows from Larry Niven, so does "`The Dark Side of the
+- Just as "Strata_" borrows from Larry Niven, so does **The Dark Side of the
-  Sun`_" pay homage to the famous SF-writer Isaac Asimov.
+  Sun** pay homage to the famous SF-writer Isaac Asimov.

 - [p.
-5/5] "`The Lights In The Sky Are Photofloods`_"
+5/5] "The Lights In The Sky Are Photofloods"

-   "`The Lights in the Sky are Stars`_" is the title of a science fiction
+   **The Lights in the Sky are Stars** is the title of a science fiction
    novel by Fredric Brown (who was most famous for his 'twisted-ending'
    short-short stories, but who is unfortunately almost completely
    forgotten today).